pulp/oci_env/README.md

 COMPOSE_PROFILE=my_profiles
 DEV_SOURCE_PATH=pulpcore

-# These two values must be different from the port and project name for any other instances of the
+# These three values must be different from the api port, docs port and project name for any other
-# environment that are running to avoid conflicts.
+# instances of the environment that are running to avoid conflicts.
 API_PORT=4002
+DOCS_PORT=12346
 COMPOSE_PROJECT_NAME=test

 # If you want to use a different directory for your git checkouts you can set this